abraunegg/onedrive/docs/SharePoint-Shared-Libraries.md

 ```text
 onedrive --get-O365-drive-id '<your library name>'
 ```
-3. This will return the following:
+This will return something similar to the following:
 ```text
 Configuration file successfully loaded
 Configuring Global Azure AD Endpoints